e1ioan/RaspberryPi-AxisYoutubeStreaming/README.md

+**NOTE: if you need professional grade streaming, you should take a look at https://camstreamer.com/ .
+They provide an application that installs on your IP camera and you can do live streaming 24/7 without aditional hardware.**

 # Stream live video to youtube using a Raspberry Pi and an IP camera

 Do you have an H.264 capable IP camera that you want to live stream on your youtube channel?
 Here is how to do it.